unicode-org/icu/docs/userguide/transforms/general/index.md

 predictable.
 For example, since the Greek sequence GAMMA GAMMA (γγ) is pronounced as "ng", the first GAMMA can be transcribed as an "n".

-*In general, predictability means that when transliterating Latin script to other scripts, English text will not produce phonetic results.
+> :point_right: *In general, predictability means that when transliterating Latin script to other scripts, English text will not produce phonetic results.
 This is because the pronunciation of English cannot be predicted easily from the letters in a
 word: e.g. grove, move, and love all end with "ove", but are pronounced very